Limited number of needs based scholarships available for spring start only.

 See curriculum for course details

 Explore the global interconnectedness of public health!
-The Global Health focus area is designed for students who are looking to understand programs, policies, and driving factors of health outcomes regionally, nationally, and internationally.
-Students in the Global Health focus area will increase their understanding of health disparities and protective factors among diverse populations.
+The Global Health concentration is designed for students who are looking to understand programs, policies, and driving factors of health outcomes regionally, nationally, and internationally.
+Students in the Global Health concentration will increase their understanding of health disparities and protective factors among diverse populations.
 Using culturally appropriate and interdisciplinary approaches, students will explore realistic ways to mitigate adverse health outcomes while leveraging existing strengths.
 Students will apply principles found in emerging disciplines like One Health which investigates the interrelationship between humans, animals, and the changing environment.
 They will also learn pandemic preparedness, as well as enhance their leadership and strategic management skills in different health settings.

 See curriculum for course details